 One other advantage that the kernmantle construction has over other static ropes is that it has a great capacity to absorb energy.
 Static rope has a working elongation of less than 5% and a breaking load of between 29 and 33 KN, which is why the lines are a great choice for pully systems and lifting heavy loads.
 Their shrinkage measures between 1.4 and 2.4% and sheath slippage is less than 0.5%.
 This low slippage ensures there will be no accelerated wear and tear against the core, thus maintaining its strength and safety properties.

 Response Low Stretch Kernmantle Rope, made by Southern Ropes in South Africa, is our most popular product and we also stock other types of static lines, such as the Arborist ropes, which have a slightly different construction.
 They have exceptional handling, a larger diameter and specialist sheaths.
 It is available in several different colours.

-Should you require ropes that are more suited for climbing operations then we offer a range of dynamic ropes in different colours and dimensions, that have a higher elongation of up to 40%.
-Kernmantle is also the most common construction for this rope, its dynamic characteristics allow the rope to absorb the energy of a sudden load more quickly and effectively than a static line.
-This leads to a reduction in peak force, cushioning your fall which lessens the chance of catastrophic failure and reduces the risk of injury.
+Should you require ropes that are more suited for climbing operations, we offer a range of dynamic ropes in different colours and dimensions with a higher elongation of up to 40%.
+Kernmantle is also the most common construction for this rope.
+Its dynamic characteristics allow the rope to absorb the energy of a sudden load more quickly and effectively than a static line.
+This leads to a reduction in peak force, cushioning your fall, which lessens the chance of catastrophic failure and reduces the risk of injury.
 This is why dynamic ropes are preferred for rock climbing.

-All our ropes come with free delivery in the United Kingdom, and can be cut to order to meet your requirements – just drop us an email.
-Different diameters and colours are also available so email us today or read our product descriptions for more information on price and delivery options.
+All our ropes come with free delivery in the United Kingdom and can be cut to order to meet your requirements – drop us an email.
+Different diameters and colours are also available, so email us today or read our product descriptions for more information on price and delivery options.